ninaostojic99/QA-Portfolio/README.md

 * 📅Created a comprehensive test plan

-* 🐞Documented two detailed bug reports based on functional testing.
+* 🐞Documented a detailed bug report based on functional testing.

 * ➡️Created and executed 8 HTTP requests in Postman using environment variables, dynamic test data, and reusable test script snippets.